frederic-perez/AmE-dictionary/data/dictionary.md

 __southerly__ _adj_
 __southpaw__ _n_ :three: A left-handed boxer who leads with the right hand.
 A left-handed person, especially a left-handed baseball pitcher. _To fight a southpaw._ _informal_ A left-hander in any sphere. _Southpaws are handy at math and spatial reasoning._ :es: zurdo
 __souvenir__ _n_ _Souvenir items._
+__sovereign state__ _n_ A state which administers its own government, and is not dependent upon, or subject to, another power.
 __sovereign__ _n_ :two::mute:[soverei~~g~~n]:hammer:
 __sovereignty__ _n_ :pencil2:
 __sow__ _n_ :five::hammer: _A drunk sow._